 Space ships and stations in Avorion are procedurally generated, based on styles.
-Different ships that have the same style as a basis will resemble one another.
+Different ships that have been generated from the same style will resemble one another.

 You're free to do everything you want to: Explore, mine, trade, help others, build up an army, go to war, be a pirate, raid helpless freighters.
 Do whatever suits your playstyle!

 You can build your own personal ship just as you wish to.
-There will be seven different materials, each with different properties and dozens of blocks enabling you to build your perfect ship.
+There are seven different materials, each with different properties and dozens of blocks enabling you to build your perfect ship.

 The galaxy gets more dangerous and hostile the nearer you get to the core.
 Upgrade your ships with new materials, turrets and systems and fight your way to the core to unravel the galaxies' secrets!

-Avorion will feature co-op multiplayer.
-Play with your friends, team up to build stations together, destroy enemy factions and pirates, or meet your pals in large PvP battles!
+Avorion features a co-op multiplayer.
+Play with your friends, form an alliance to team up and build stations together, destroy enemy factions and pirates, or meet your pals in large PvP battles!

 Be a miner, be a scavenger: The resources necessary for building ships are gathered by mining asteroids or looting old ship wrecks.
 Collect enough credits to build up enormous space ships!

 Find profitable trading routes and trade with other factions, fight pirates, or become a pirate yourself by preying on freighters and stealing their goods!